Large Language Models

 Named Entity Recognition

-You can use ner.openai.correctto annotate examples with live suggestions from OpenAI.
-This recipe marks entity predictions obtained from a large language model and allows you to accept them as correct, or to manually curate them.
+You can use ner.llm.correctto annotate examples with live suggestions from a Large Language Model.
+This recipe marks entity predictions and allows you to accept them as correct, or to manually curate them.
 Alternatively you can also choose to fetch examples ahead of time.
-The ner.openai.fetch recipe gives you the same suggestions but is able to download a large batch of examples upfront.
+The ner.llm.fetch recipe gives you the same suggestions but is able to download a large batch of examples upfront.
 These examples can then be annotated and corrected via the ner.manual recipe.

 Both recipes can be used to detect entities that spaCy models aren't trained on and you're free to adapt the recipes.
-You can provide examples to have OpenAI do few-shot learning, change the hyperparameters from the command line or choose to send your own custom prompts.
+You can also improve the prompt by providing examples to do few-shot learning or by adding context to the prompt to explain the task.

 Read more